Implementing PLD in the Early Years

 - Option 2: Book and attend one of the PLD Literacy and Learning seminars held throughout Australia.

-If PLD Early Years professional development has been completed within the last three years, jump ahead to Step 3.
+If PLD Early Years professional development has been completed within the last three years, read the next section below.

 PLD’s titles are based on international research, independently assessed by third parties and constantly updated as new research becomes available.
 PLD’s evidence-based programs are available in Starter Packs.
 Each Starter Pack contains a 15% discount.
 These recommended programs are essential to the successful implementation of the ‘Teaching Sequences’ outlined in the Early Years Teaching Sequence Manual.

 Unsure what PLD programs the school already has or are needed?
-Print off the Early Years resource checklist.
+Print off the PLD Program Audit Form.
 This form can be used to establish current titles in the school but also to identify essential titles required for each classroom.

 The downloadable PLD Tracking Sheets are central to PLD’s approach.
 The sheets link the Early Years Teaching Sequence Manual with the Early Years Screening & Tracking Manual.
 Through mid and end of term progress checks, children’s abilities are plotted onto the Tracking Sheets, creating three groups, which form the basis of the targeted teaching.
 This process enables the classroom teacher to report on skill development of the class and simultaneously to establish an implementation plan.